Taking Orders For Fresh, Lean, Flavorful Grass-Fed Beef!

-Beef Bundles available with a nice variety of prime cuts, roasts and ground beef
+Beef Bundles with variety of prime cuts, roasts and ground beef

 Our Beef is USDA Inspected!